qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 .. _`label_projstart`:

-Define On The Fly (OTF) Projection
+Define On The Fly (OTF) Reprojection
 ===================================

-QGIS now supports OTF projection for both raster and vector data.
+QGIS supports OTF reprojection for both raster and vector data.
 However, OTF is not activated by default.
-To use OTF projection, you must activate the |checkbox| :guilabel:`Enable on the fly projection` checkbox in the :guilabel:`CRS` tab of the |mActionProjectProperties|
+To use OTF projection, you must activate the |checkbox| :guilabel:`Enable on the fly CRS transformation` checkbox in the :guilabel:`CRS` tab of the |mActionProjectProperties|
 :menuselection:`Project Properties` dialog.